Consumers

 Print

-You’re thinking of buying a used car or motorcycle from a dealer or other professional seller?
+You’re thinking of buying a used car or motorcycle from a dealer or another professional seller?
 It is a good idea to be cautious.
 But you should know that the law gives you more protection when you buy a used car or motorcycle from a merchant than when you buy one from an individual.

 This article explains some things you should check.